 Mention the Renaissance, and most people envision the revival of Classical literature and art after the dark days of the Medieval, or Middle Ages.
 But did you know that some of the world’s most important conveniences were invented during this period of cultural rebirth?
 The printing press, the match, and even the flush toilet are just a few of those pivotal creations that came out of Renaissance culture.
 One invention, however, not only filled a need in society, but also provided us with some of the most stunning mechanical works of art ever made…the clock.
+So, when were clocks invented exactly?
+Our experts are going to cover everything you need to know about the mechanical clock and how it became the modern timepiece we know today.

 The Renaissance culture renewed interest in science and the arts and led to the eventual development of more practical, precise and beautiful timekeepers.
 The first known example that resembles what we think of as a clock set was built by a clockmaker in the town of Dunstable, in Bedfordshire, England in 1283.
 Known as a turret clock, these mechanisms were large, weight driven devices that were placed in tall building towers, or turrets, in the center of town.
 They lacked faces or hands, and simply struck the hours for all to hear.